 - Curbside pickup is still available for patrons and is the recommended way that patrons obtain library materials.

-- There is very limited computer availability (six in Adult Services and four in Youth Services).
+- There is very limited computer availability.

 - Newspapers are not available to browse.
 Please visit the Library’s website and browse our online resources for similar materials.

 - Toys and other manipulatives will not be available in Youth Services.